vchuravy/ScopedValues.jl/README.md

 access with multiple tasks.
 This is the primary performance difference.

 Furthermore on `with_context` a copy of the context is created and passed to the lambda.
-ScopedVariables avoid this copy, but has a higher cost for initial access.
+ScopedValues avoid this copy, but has a higher cost for initial access.

 ```julia